Jonathan Majors Arrested in NYC Following Domestic Dispute

-Actor Jonathan Majors, who currently stars in “Creed III” and “Ant-Man and the Wasp: Quantumania,” was arrested on March 25 in New York City for an alleged domestic dispute.
+Actor Jonathan Majors, who currently stars in “Creed III” and “Ant-Man and the Wasp: Quantumania,” was arrested on Saturday in New York City, accused of domestic dispute.

 According to police, the victim, who was not identified, “sustained minor injuries to her head and neck and was removed to an area hospital in stable condition.”

-NYPD released the following statement to TheWrap: “On Saturday, March 25, 2023 at approximately 1114 hours, police responded to 911 call inside of an apartment located in the vicinity of West 22nd Street and 8th Avenue, within the confines of the 10 Precinct.
+NYPD released the following statement to TheWrap: “On Saturday, March 25, 2023 at approximately 1114 hours, police responded to a 911 call inside of an apartment located within the confines of the 10 Precinct.
 A preliminary investigation determined that a 33-year-old male was involved in a domestic dispute with a 30 year-old female.
 The victim informed police she was assaulted.
 Officers placed the 33-year-old male into custody without incident.”

 Reps for the actor told TheWrap, “He has done nothing wrong.
 We look forward to clearing his name and clearing this up.”